andylindebros/SwiftReduxRouter/README.md

 ![Demo](https://github.com/andylindebros/SwiftReduxRouter/blob/master/SwiftReduxRouterExample/SwiftReduxRouter.gif)

-It is written in for SwiftUI apps based on a Redux pattern.
-This Router provides a NavigationState and a RouterView written for SwiftUI usage.
+It is written for SwiftUI apps based on a Redux pattern.
+This Router provides a NavigationState and a RouterView backed with UIKit.
 The NavigationState controls the navigation and you can easily go back and forth in the action history and the RouterView will navigate to a route.
-The routerVIew still uses the UINavigationController in the background since the current SwiftUI NavigationView does not provide necessary methods to make it work.
+The routerView uses the UINavigationController in the background since the current SwiftUI NavigationView does not provide necessary methods to make it work.

-This package provides a Navigation State, reducer and Actions together with the `RouterView` written with SwiftUI backed with UIKit.
+This package also provides a nessecary actions to use to changed the navigation state.

 ## Install with Swift Package Manager